 GPS: N63° 57.383′ W17° 29.050′

 When crossing Skeidara River (a very long quirky looking bridge) have an eye on the water flow and the reflections of the sun.
 Given the right time and the right amount of water it can be a beautiful capture.
-Just have to be lucky.
+You just have to be lucky.

 GPS: N63° 58.502′ W17° 00.743′

 Less famous than the next stop but as breathtaking is the Fjalsarlon glacier lagoon.
-As said, it is not the famous one but with less people around (if any).
+As said, it is not the famous one but with less people around (though getting more popular and developed recently).
 If you walk to the end of the glacier be extremely careful!!
 You might sink in at some places, in the best case loosing a boot, in the worst the rest of you will follow quickly.

 GPS: N64° 00.845′ W16° 22.316′